Phil Kent, Principal

 Events such as the Craft Fair, Winter Wonderland, seasonal concerts, the annual BookFair, and Field Day have been activities that have brought the entire school community together.
 Over the years, our PTO has installed a wonderful playground for our students, provided materials for classrooms, and placed additional technology for our students in the classrooms.
 They were also instrumental in providing funds for the school sign made by the students in art class.

-Principal's Message: Curriculum updates have been made to our ELA and Math programs.
-We want to continue developing and improving our approach to meeting the individual needs of our students. >More
+Principal's Message: Curriculum updates have been made to our Social Studies curriculum.
+We want to continue developing and improving our approach to meeting the individual needs of our students.

 Elementary school hours are 9:05 a.m. to 3:30 p.m.

 Aquebogue PTO Officers

 Jane Nentwich - Secretary